Best Air Quality Meters of 2021

 The biggest strike against this meter is the lack of PM2.5 tracking, meaning it doesn't track the particulate air pollution associated with wildfires and other smoke.
 Additionally, the meter only communicates with your phone via Bluetooth, meaning you must be within 30 feet or so in order to download new data.
 While not a dealbreaker, on such a capable meter we would have appreciated a WiFi connection that allows for monitoring when on vacation (a WiFi hub is reportedly in the works).
 Overall, if radon monitoring is of concern to you and you don't mind the lack of particulate pollution tracking, there isn't much to complain about with the AirThings 2930 Wave Plus.

 If you travel a lot and want to spot check the air quality in your hotel room, the Huma-i HI-150 is a great tool.
-This tiny monitor can easily fit in a front pocket and quickly boots up to provide a wide array or air quality measurements.
-The LCD screen is easy to read and a simple green, yellow, red indicator light provides a quick reference for the current air quality.
+This tiny monitor can easily fit in a front pocket and quickly boots up to provide a wide array of air quality measurements.
+The LCD screen is easy to read, and a simple green, yellow, red indicator light provides a quick reference for the current air quality.
 The single button allows you to scroll through each of the provided measurements.

 CO2 concentration can be a good indication of the ventilation in your home.
 More specifically, it can help you ascertain whether exhaled air is building up in your home, or being properly ventilated.
 Therefore, in certain circumstances, keeping indoor CO2 levels low can help mitigate the risk of airborne virus transmission.
 If this is your main purpose for monitoring indoor air quality, we highly recommend the Gain Express Wall Mount.
 First off, the readings on this meter stayed incredibly close to those we saw on our professionally calibrated CO2 meter throughout our testing, giving us a high degree of confidence in its accuracy.
 Secondly, the convenient wall mount and large display allow it to be placed in an easily readable position.
 This negates the need to repeatedly check an app on your phone or constantly saunter over to the meter to keep an eye on CO2 levels.
 Thirdly, if you need help remembering to monitor CO2 levels at critical times, you can set custom alarms that will sound when the concentration reaches a particular level.
 Finally, if you're more interested in CO2 concentration trends and averages, this unit can quickly display averages for both the last 15 minutes and the last 8 hours.
 If you want to go further, the unit can be connected to a PC via an RS232 connection for continuous data logging.